diksha-madan/dbt-olist-ecommerce/docs/cdc_strategy.md

 can permanently miss delayed records that arrive with older timestamps.

-To improve resilience, the project uses a configurable **lookback window** when processing incremental data.
+To improve resilience, a configurable 3-day lookback window is used during incremental processing.
+This window can be adjusted based on source system characteristics and expected ingestion delays.

 ```
 Today